 While writing my dissertation I was employed as a geoarchaeologist at Prewitt & Associates working on CRM projects throughout Texas.
 After finishing my PhD, I joined Mike Collins at UT-Austin, TARL, to co-direct the Wilson-Leonard project near Austin, and later spent 5 years at the Center for Archaeological Research, UTSA as the Assistant and Interim Directors.

 I joined the Texas State Anthropology Department in 1999 to establish the Center for Archaeological Studies, the department’s first research center.
-I was offered an Assistant Professor position in 2002, tenured in 2006, and promoted to full Professor in 2012.
-I stepped down from the CAS directorship in 2009 when I became Associate Dean for Research in the College of Liberal Arts.
+I was offered an Assistant Professor position at Texas State in 2002, tenured in 2006, and promoted to full Professor in 2012.
+I stepped down from the CAS directorship in 2009 when I became the first Associate Dean for Research in the College of Liberal Arts.
 I held that position until 2017, when, for the first time in my career, I started teaching full-time.

 I am very proud to have served as the 2011 President of the Texas Archeological Society and was elected Fellow of TAS in 2013.
 I served as the Editor of the Bulletin of the Texas Archeological Society with Sarah Himes as co-Editor for the 2018 and 2019 volumes.
 Fall 2014 I was appointed as an Honorary Professor of International Studies in the Center for International Studies at Texas State.
 I also serve on the Editorial Advisory Board for the journal Southern African Field Archaeology.